 Over the last 35+ years however, the boom in classic vehicle ownership hasn’t gone unnoticed and plans were developed to look at modern chain designs for classic motorcycles.

 Metallurgy, heat treatment & manufacturing processes have come a long way in that time but in 2020, all of these processes and 140 years of experience have been harnessed to create the first new Renold chains designed especially for Classic Motorcycles since Renold GP Chain in 1975.
 Our new and improved design conforms to, and exceeds, the design requirements of ISO10190.

-At present, new chains have been designed for the most commonly fitted sizes only:
+Currently, new rear drive chains have been designed for the most commonly fitted sizes only:

 - 5/8” X 3/8” (530) & 5/8” X 1/4” (520)

 In addition, a number of primary drive chains will also be available:

 - 3/8” & 1/2” Simplex, Duplex & Triplex (110046, 114038 & 116038)